-In this guide, we will discuss the best juice oranges and give instruction on when and where to purchase them.
+This guide will discuss the best juice oranges and give instruction on when and where to purchase them.

 New to juicing?
 Check out our guide on How To Start Juicing.

-Navel oranges are grown in Florida, Texas and California.
-The best crop source may change from year to year dependent upon the weather.
+Navel oranges are grown in Florida, Texas, and California.
+The best crop source may change from year to year, dependent upon the weather.
 Stable weather conditions help ensure a steady and abundant crop.

-Valencia – Classic Juice Orange
+Valencia Oranges – Classic Juice Orange

 While this type of orange is not seedless, it generally tends to have very few seeds.
 Typically you will not find more than 7 seeds in a Valencia orange.

 Most Valencia oranges are grown in Florida, and they have a slightly longer growing season than Navel oranges.
-Typically they are available from October to January.
+Typically they are readily available from October to January.
 There is a second harvest between March and April.

-The Clementine is a hybrid orange that was created in Algeria by a French missionary named Clement Rodier around the turn of the 20th Century.
+The Clementine is a hybrid orange created in Algeria by a French missionary named Clement Rodier around the turn of the 20th Century.
 It is a cross between a standard orange and a Mandarin orange.

-This orange was introduced to the United States about 25 years ago and quickly became a popular choice for juicing, snacking and cooking.
+This orange was introduced to the United States about 25 years ago and quickly became a popular choice for juicing, snacking, and cooking.

-The Clementine is very juicy and both its juice and its zest make excellent additions to sauces, vinaigrettes, marinades and more.
+The Clementine is very juicy, and both its juice and its zest make excellent additions to sauces, vinaigrettes, marinades, and more.

-They contain Synephrine (Bitter Orange) which is known as a weight loss aid in various dietary supplements.
+They contain Synephrine (Bitter Orange), known as a weight loss aid in various dietary supplements.
 It may be one of the reasons we typically see Tangerines at Christmas time.

 There are three types of Blood Oranges.
 They are:

 While the Blood Orange originated in India, today it is grown primarily in Spain and Sicily.
-Additionally, there are now some growers in California, Florida and Texas.
+Additionally, there are now some growers in California, Florida, and Texas.

 Best Time To Buy Oranges

-With modern cultivation methods, it is possible to get fresh fruit including oranges all year round.
+With modern cultivation methods, it is possible to get fresh fruit, including oranges, all year round.
 Be that as it may, there are still preferred seasons for purchasing oranges.

 When you choose oranges for fresh squeezing or for snacking, look for a deep, rich orange color that is appropriate to the type of orange you are selecting.
-Blood Oranges should be reddish in color.
+Blood Oranges should be reddish.

-No matter what type of orange you purchase, the surface should be firm and the skin smooth.
+No matter what type of orange you purchase, the surface should be firm, and the skin smooth.
 An orange for juicing should have some heft when you pick it up.
 It should not feel light.
 A heavy orange indicates an abundance of juice.

 In addition to looking at and feeling the oranges you are selecting, be sure to take a whiff!
 Sniff the orange at the point where the stem was attached.

-Health Benefits Of Orange Juice
+Benefits Of Orange Juice

 From time-to-time health gurus come out with some proclamation or other that flies in the face of logic.

 The truth is that bottled or frozen orange juice may indeed be bad for you because the pasteurization process it undergoes removes valuable enzymes.

 Furthermore, bottled juice is highly concentrated and therefore contains far more calories and sucrose than you would find in natural, squeezed orange juice.

 The fact of the matter is, freshly squeezed orange juice is extremely good for you.
-It contains a wealth of beneficial enzymes, antioxidants, vitamin C, magnesium, potassium and more.
+It contains a wealth of beneficial enzymes, antioxidants, vitamin C, magnesium, potassium, and more.